 - Never leave infants or young children alone with a dog.

-- Don’t play aggressive games with your dog (e.g., wrestling).
+- Don’t play aggressive games with your dog, such as wrestling.

 - Properly socialize and train any dog entering your household.
-Teach the dog submissive behaviors (e.g., rolling over to expose the abdomen and giving up food without growling).
+Teach the dog submissive behaviors (rolling over to expose the abdomen or giving up food without growling).

 To help prevent children from being bitten by dogs, teach the following basic safety tips and review them regularly: